MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ## about_PSReadLine

-## SHORT DESCRIPTION
+## Short Description

 PSReadLine provides an improved command-line editing experience in the PowerShell console.

-## LONG DESCRIPTION
+## Long Description

-PSReadLine 2.0 provides a powerful command-line editing experience for the PowerShell console.
+PSReadLine 2.1 provides a powerful command-line editing experience for the PowerShell console.
 It provides:

 - Syntax coloring of the command line